pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * All moves that have a negative effect on AI unless they have contrary or hold a white herb (e.g. Superpower)

 ## Scale Shot (can be considered both a negative and positive depending on other moves)
-* If an other negative (positive) move is present it is considered to be a positive (negative) move
+* If a negative move is present it is considered to be a positive move
+* If a positive move is present it is considered to be a negative move
 * If neither are present, Scale Shot is considered to have no positive / negative effects

 ## Move effects: